Mary Berry's chocolate cake

 Skill level: Easy peasy

-Chocolate cake is a timeless treat and this Mary Berry chocolate cake recipe makes the perfect rich chocolate cake with creamy chocolate icing that's surprisingly easy to make.
-This Mary Berry chocolate cake recipe will show you how to make a chocolate cake in less than an hour.
-This easy chocolate cake recipe is simple and easy-to-follow, serving 6 people and taking only 50 mins to prepare and bake.
+Mary Berry's chocolate cake is a timeless treat.
+This recipe makes a perfect rich chocolate cake with creamy chocolate icing every time.
+This Mary Berry chocolate cake recipe is surprisingly easy to make and will show you how to make a chocolate cake in less than an hour.
+This easy chocolate cake is simple and easy-to-follow, serving 6 people and taking only 50 mins to prepare and bake.
 Mary Berry's moist chocolate cake is perfect served with a drizzle of fresh cream for an indulgent dessert or afternoon snack with a cuppa.
 Store this chocolate cake in an airtight container or cake tin for up to 2 days.
-If you have any of this moist chocolate cake recipe left after 2 days (unlikely!), we'd recommend warming a slice in the microwave for about 10 seconds and serving with a scoop of vanilla ice cream.
+If you have any of this moist cake left after 2 days, we'd recommend warming a slice in the microwave for about 10 seconds and serving with a scoop of vanilla ice cream.
 This is our best chocolate cake recipe and is part of Mary Berry's three cakes in one recipe, taken from Mary Berry's Stress-free Kitchen.
 Mary Berry's chocolate cake will keep for 3 days in the fridge, but the icing might lose its shine - you'll just have to eat the entire chocolate cake as fast as you can...

 Recipe taken from Mary Berry's Stress-Free Kitchen by Mary Berry, (Headline RRP £20.00)

 - 175g (6 oz) self-raising flour

 - 175g (6 oz) softened butter

 - 1½ level tsp baking powder

 - 40g (1½ oz) cocoa powder

 - 150ml (5fl oz) double cream